Amba Barwa Wildlife Sanctuary

-The Amba Barwa Wildlife Sanctuary is situated in satpuda hills of Buldhana District of Maharashtra.
+The Amba Barwa Wildlife Sanctuary is situated in Satpura Range of Buldhana District of Maharashtra.
 It is a part of the Melghat Tiger Reserve.
-The sanctuary area includes Reserved forest 102.10sqkm, Protected forest 22.62 Sq. km.and remaining land is private cultivation and Abadi lands from ex-forest villages of Ambabarwa, Chunkhadi and Rohinkhidkiof Sangrampur Taluka of Buldhan District.
+The sanctuary area includes Reserved forest 102.10sqkm, Protected forest 22.62 Sq. km.and remaining land is private cultivation and Abadi lands from ex-forest villages of Ambabarwa, Chunkhadi and Rohinkhidki of Sangrampur Taluka of Buldhana District.

 Management

 The Sanctuary is under the Chief Conservator of forest and Field Director, Melghat Tiger Reserve with headquarters at Amravati.

 Tourist places

 The sanctuary is 65 km from Shegaon.
 The tourist zone of the sanctuary is 21.26 Sq. km comprising eight forest compartments.
 The other tourist attraction are Mangri Mahadev Mandir, Jalkakund, Pipladohkhora, and Chimankhora.